meshery/meshery/docs/pages/project/2023-meshery-annual.md

 Meshery has greatly expanded beyond it's initial service mesh-centric focus to support integrations (~220 currently) across the entire cloud native ecosystem.
 Meshery's configuration and orchestration abilities include a growing list of supported infrastructure.

+Meshery's [roadmap](https://github.com/meshery/meshery/blob/master/ROADMAP.md) has remained consistent over this past year.
+The community of contributors has been in execution mode, dialing now on it's final, planned architectural components to a v1.0.
+Signicant strides have been made with [Meshery's architecture](https://docs.meshery.io/concepts), including incorporation of WASM for OPA execution in it's UI client, a client-side user permissioning framework, delivery a [Docker Extension](https://docs.meshery.io/installation/platforms/docker-extension), the addition of support for Postgres, 6 new [extension points](https://docs.meshery.io/extensibility), self-documenting end-to-end test framework that includes a published [platform compability matrix](https://docs.meshery.io/installation/platforms), and a number of other features.
+Additionally, Meshery's community is blooming with Meshery LFX internship being the #1 most popular out of all of the LF.

 ## How can the CNCF help?